This year alone, marketers will lose about $6 billion to fraudulent ad activity, and the worst part is, they don’t even know they’ve been scammed.

 - IP-Based Ad Targeting: The best way to combat ad fraud is to adopt a strategy that prevents it from ever happening in the first place – I know, duh, right?
 Here’s what I mean.
 Once you have a target account list you want to market to, IP-based ad targeting will allow you to show ads to ONLY the IP addresses associated with those companies - meaning nobody except them will even have the possibility of seeing your ads.
 While IP geofencing can limit your ads to viewers in one specific geographical region, this allows you to target your message directly to your target accounts.
 Furthermore, good IP-based targeting platforms gather their IP address information from a variety of sources, not just the public IP address registry – ensuring that even the most advanced bots will be unable to fraudulently click on your ads.

-- IP-Based Retargeting: Similar to how traditional ad retargeting works but much more powerful.
-IP-based retargeting allows you to only bid on ad space viewed by devices associated with the IP addresses of accounts that have visited your website.
+- B2B Audience Retargeting: Similar to how traditional ad retargeting works but much more powerful.
+Audience retargeting allows you to only bid on ad space viewed by devices associated with the companies that have visited your website and meet certain criteria that you set (company, size, revenue, location, and more).
+In addition, since you already know exactly what type of companies will be seeing your ads, you can create tailored messages that are much more likely to resonate with your target audience.

 Unfortunately, the game of cat and mouse between scammers and businesses never ends.
 But, thanks to the technologies we now have at our disposal, we are more prepared than ever to fight back against ad fraud.
 By leveraging IP address intelligence across your digital marketing strategy, you will be able to more closely monitor your ad spend and ensure that only your desired accounts are served your ads.